Why should you choose Litmus?

 - Attaching priority to Chaos Experiments based on your use cases

 - Monitoring & Observability

-- Connect a Data Source (from any Agent) and monitor workflows
+- Connect a Data Source (from any Chaos Delegate) and monitor Chaos Scenarios

-- Visualize workflow run statistics and aggregated schedules
+- Visualize chaos scenario run statistics and aggregated schedules

 - Upload shared/downloadable dashboards available in the community

 - Edit queries, Tune dashboards to create a custom one from scratch

 - Monitor effect of chaos in real time with interleaved events and metrics from Prometheus Datasource

 - Chaos Scenario Management

 - Allowing image addition from custom image server (both public and private)